swri-robotics/mapviz/README.md

  * Topic: The textured marker topic

 ### Tile Map
 Projects a geo-referenced multi-resolution image tile map into the scene.
-Data is automatically streamed from [OpenMapQuest](http://open.mapquest.com/) (satellite and roads) or [Stamen Design] (http://maps.stamen.com/) (terrain, watercolor, and toner).
-Custom or local map servers can also be specified.
+Map tiles can be obtained from [Bing Maps](https://www.bing.com/mapspreview) or any [WMTS Tile Service](http://www.opengeospatial.org/standards/wmts).
+Pre-defined services that access [Stamen Design](http://maps.stamen.com/) (terrain, watercolor, and toner) are provided.
+Custom or local WMTS map servers can also be specified.
 Map data is cached to disk which enables some limited use completely offline.

 <img src="https://github.com/swri-robotics/mapviz/wiki/satellite.png" width="200" height="200" />
 <img src="https://github.com/swri-robotics/mapviz/wiki/roads.png" width="200" height="200" />